ASAP Rocky: 2015–2017: At. Long. Last. A$AP

 On March 16, 2014, Mayers announced that he was working on his second studio album, entitled A.L.L.A. (an acronym for At.
 Long.
 Last.
 A$AP) which was a follow-up to his debut album, Long.
 Live.
 A$AP.
 Upon the wake of a delay of the ASAP Mob album, L.O.R.D., Mayers subsequently collaborated with cohorts A$AP Ferg, Nast and Twelvyy on the album's third single, "Hella Hoes", which was released on June 6, 2014.
 Nonetheless, A$AP Mob leader A$AP Yams announced on his Tumblr account that the album had been shelved.
 On October 3, 2014, his 26th birthday, Mayers launched a short-lived music giveaway called Flacko Jodye Season, which first premiered with "Multiply", which featured additional vocals from Juicy J; later released on iTunes one week after its premiere.

 On New Year's Day 2015, Mayers released his second album's lead single, "Lord Pretty Flacko Jodye 2 (LPFJ2)", a sequel to "Pretty Flacko".
-Then, on January 18, seventeen days after the single's release, Mayers’ mentor and partner, Steven "A$AP Yams" Rodriguez, died at the age of 26.
+Then, on January 18, seventeen days after the single's release, Mayers's mentor and partner, Steven "A$AP Yams" Rodriguez, died at the age of 26.
 However, some reports later stated that Yams' cause was ruled acute mixed drug intoxication while Mayers and several A$AP Mob members and affiliates said that the late leader of the collective died due to his sleep apnea, which caused asphyxiation and pulmonary aspiration.
 Weeks after Yams' death, Mayers revealed that At.
 Long.
 Last.
 A$AP was executive-produced by rapper Juicy J, producer Danger Mouse, Mayers and Yams themselves.

 In 2015, Mayers appeared in a cameo role in the indie comedy-drama, Dope.
 The film premiered at the 2015 Sundance Film Festival on January 21, 2015.
 It opened in all movie theaters on June 12.
 There at the event, Mayers explained his expressions and grief over the death of his own friend and partner; performed "Multiply" on-stage as a dedication to his loving memory, minutes before running backstage to calm down.
 In March 2015, Mayers said in an interview with MTV News that he made songs such as "Wild For The Night" and "Fuckin' Problems" for mainstream commercial success, and that he now hated those songs.